 The Affordable Homes Documentary

 Between 2pm and 3.30pm on Sunday 17 October @ HOTA, we are showcasing The Affordable Homes Documentary.
-Films of two projects, Garden Villas from Anna O’Gorman Architect and A Vertical Village from Cox Architecture will be screened followed by a panel discussion about this important topic.
+Two films by filmmaker Nikolas Strugar/Ravens At Odds of two projects, Garden Villas by Anna O’Gorman Architect and A Vertical Village by Cox Architecture will be screened followed by a panel discussion about this important topic.

 MC for the panel will be Peter Nelson from the Office of the Queensland Government Architect along with panelists Anna O’Gorman from Anna O’Gorman Architects (architect for Garden Villas), Paul Focic from Cox Architecture (architect for A Vertical Village) as well as Amy Degenhart from DegenhartSHEDD (architect for ENVI Micro Village, Southport).
 Tim Riley (founder of Property Collectives) and Jessie Summons from Good Designs and the Byron Bay Collective.

 BOOK YOUR TICKETS HERE

 This social housing project offers compact living for single people and small households.
 The new homes are organised in a village-like grouping around a central communal courtyard.
 The siting arrangement addresses both the street and the internal courtyard which is overlooked by all units to provide amenity and a sense of safety for residents.
 Car parking has been located at the edges of the site to prioritise residents’ enjoyment and use of the central outdoor spaces.
 A series of thresholds manage the transition between well-defined public and private spaces.
 The new homes are a mixture of detached, lightweight one-storey and two-storey buildings.
 They adopt simple and efficient construction systems which have been designed to perform well in the context of the Gold Coast’s sub-tropical climate.